 • An LLM could state there are 17 requirements in CMMC L1, when there are actually only 15 due to a change in the final ruling that understandably would confuse an LLM as it changed very recently.

 • LLMs can give inaccurate guidance on which controls can or cannot be POA&M’d, which is very nuanced in CMMC.
 For example, you’re likely to get a wrong answer to: “Can any CMMC controls with a weight of 5 have a POA&M?”
-While most will tell you that none can have a POA&M, using an LLM built for CMMC like Copilot will give you a more nuanced and up-to-date answer such as the following:
+While most will tell you that none can have a POA&M, using an LLM built for CMMC like ComplyAI will give you a more nuanced and up-to-date answer such as the following:

 The Benefits of Using AI for Cyber Compliance